Last Updated on January 24, 2022 by Corinne Schmitt

 Even though we won’t use the sauce until we serve, we’re going to prepare it first to give the flavors time to combine.

-Just add the mayonnaise, sweet chili sauce and sriracha to a small bowl and stir together until well blended.
+Just add the mayo, sweet chili sauce and sriracha to a small bowl and stir together until well blended.

 Step 2: Coat the shrimp

 Next, you’ll prepare the shrimp.
-You’ll need one pound of peeled, deveined shrimp.
+You’ll need one pound of peeled, deveined shrimp with the tails removed.
+Pat the shrimp dry with a paper towel to make them easier to coat.

 Add the eggs to a small bowl and whisk together.
-In a separate, shallow bowl, add the cornstarch.
+In a separate bowl, add the cornstarch.
 And in another shallow dish add the panko.

 Take each shrimp and coat it first in cornstarch.
 You want a nice, even coat on each shrimp.